coreruleset/modsecurity-docker/README.md

 ### ServerName

-It is often convenient to set your servername. to do this simply use the SERVER_NAME environment variable passed to docker run.
-By default the servername provided is localhost.
+It is often convenient to set your servername.
+To do this simply use the `SERVER_NAME` environment variable passed to docker run.
+By default the servername provided is `localhost`.
 ```
 $ docker build -t modsec .
 $ docker run -p 8080:80 -e SERVER_NAME=myhost my-modsec